 A 2020 meta-analysis of 96 randomized evaluations of tutoring programs showed that tutoring results in impressive learning gains for students.
 Eighty-seven percent of evaluated programs improved academic outcomes, most by the equivalent of receiving an additional half year of school.
 In the wake of the Covid-19 pandemic, policymakers have turned to this research to inform policies to combat unfinished learning.
-In July 2022, the Biden-Harris Administration cited the meta-analysis when announcing a national effort to increase access to high-quality tutoring in 2022 and again in 2024 when releasing their Improving Student Achievement Agenda.
+The Biden-Harris Administration cited the meta-analysis when announcing a national effort to increase access to high-quality tutoring in 2022 and again in 2024 when releasing their Improving Student Achievement Agenda.
 The state government of California drew on this rigorous evidence when it passed Assembly Bill 86, allocating $4.6 billion for expanded learning opportunities to help students catch up.

 The Covid-19 pandemic has resulted in widespread unfinished learning in the United States.